Chapter 5:

 Does that mean he would stand idly by if other people were being attacked?
 There is no record of this happening in his presence, but certainly the people were being exploited and downtrodden.
 Did he take up arms against the oppressors?
 No. Rather, he taught a way of life that rendered the oppression of little effect: contentment with bare necessities, faith in God’s sustaining care, hope for a future day of reckoning.
 By forbidding violent armed resistance, he removed any excuse the wicked might have for mistreating the people.
 And he made sure that the oppressors’ wickedness was widely exposed.
 Those who were trying to hide under a cloak of piety found it stripped away, their perfidy laid open for all to see. —Matt 9.36; 5.39-44, 6.19-34, 23.1-4, 23, 27, 28, 33-36; see also Romans 12.18-21, James 1.20.

-This brings us to the other part of his assignment, his mission on earth: to proclaim the truth, to proclaim "liberty to those taken captive and the wide opening [of the eyes] to the prisoners."
+This brings us to the other part of his assignment, his mission on earth: to proclaim the truth, to proclaim "liberty to those taken captive and the wide opening of the eyes to the prisoners."
 He said: “I must declare the good news of the Kingdom of God, because for this I was sent forth.”
 What is this "kingdom" that he was proclaiming? —Isa 61.1, 2, Luke 4.17-19, 43.

 These miracles, as wonderful as they were, did not have permanent effect.
 Those cured did continue aging, and finally died.
 But Jesus’ miracles proved that he was sent by God, that he really was the Messiah.
 And his miracles proved that God’s power can solve all human afflictions.
 So the Kingdom, when it finally would come, really would accomplish all that was foretold; yes, it was real.

 Jesus’ disciples were intensely interested in knowing when this kingdom would arrive.
 They were convinced Jesus was the Christ (see Matt 16.15, 16) and they were expecting him to rise up and bring it at any moment.
 In this they were sadly mistaken.
-Imagine their horror when Jesus was taken and murdered!
+Imagine their horror when Jesus was arrested and murdered!
 Jesus had carefully explained to them that that had to occur first, but their eagerness to see the Kingdom come had blinded them to what he was saying. —Luke 19.11, 18.31-34.

 Jesus Christ died, giving his life as a "ransom" or redemption price to buy back for mankind what Adam had lost.
 His mission on earth was finished.
 What then?